maritmoe/java-api-requests-responses-workshop/README.md

 Since we're going to return the Author we're deleting, you might think we need to get it first before we remove it, but the remove method on an ArrayList actually removes the item it and returns it, so we can just use that.

-## Exercise 1

-Create an OpenAPI Spec for Publishers that matches the Authors one.

-Publishers should have a name and a city associated with them.

-The Spec should include the equivalent 5 endpoints we described in our Authors one.

 ## Exercise 2